atisharma/chasm_engine/README.md

 # CHASM - CHAracter State Manager

-A rough draft of a generative text adventure game that uses a large language model to generate scenes and characters.
+Chasm is a *generative text adventure game*.
+It uses generative artificial intelligence to generate scenes and characters as you play.
+Unlike role-playing in ChatGPT or similar, important state persists (locations, characters, dialogue etc.)

+It is still being written.

 ## Features